-Marty Blatt has more than twenty-five years of experience in public history, most recently as the Chief of Cultural resources / Historian for Boston National History Park.
-A former president of the National Council of Public History, Blatt began his career at the Lowell National Historically Park.
+Marty Blatt has more than twenty-five years of experience in public history, most recently as the Chief of Cultural Resources / Historian for Boston National Historical Park.
+A former president of the National Council of Public History, Blatt began his career at the Lowell National Historical Park.
 He has authored or edited five books, and he received his Ph.D. in American Studies from Boston University.

 A historian of Eastern Europe and the Soviet Union, Jeffrey Burds has written extensively on memory, archives, espionage, and violence.
 He was a principal investigator for the Soviet Archive Project, a joint collaborative effort with Russian scholars and archivists to produce and publish detailed inventories of archival collections in Moscow, and has extensive experience training students in archival practice.
 He is the author of Peasant Dreams and Market Politics: Labor Migration and the Russian Village, 1861 - 1905, and he received his Ph.D. in History from Yale.

 Victoria Cain is a historian of popular knowledge and visual culture in the United States, and takes special interest in museums and historic sites.
 She has served as an advisory scholar on multiple exhibits and public history projects, most recently for the Longfellow House / Washington's Headquarters National Historic Site, and she is the co-author of Life on Display: Revolutionizing U.S. Museums of Nature and Science.
 She received her Ph.D. in history from Columbia.